Was this helpful?

 There are two main types of group purchasing organizations: horizontal GPOs and vertical GPOs.

 Horizontal GPOs are procurement groups that serve a variety of industries and diverse businesses.
-These entities often provide collective buying power for indirect spend categories, such as office supplies, IT equipment, and fleet management.
+These entities often provide collective buying power for indirect spend categories, such as office supplies, IT equipment, MRO supplies and services, and fleet management.

 Unlike horizontal GPOs, vertical GPOs focus on a particular industry and help businesses in that sector leverage collective buying power to achieve lower prices.
 These groups concentrate on specialized products and services relevant to their field.